 - Inboxes are clogged with unnecessary emails.

 - Responsibilities and progress among team members are not clear.

 Private and group messaging apps are critical business communication tools because they eliminate unnecessary emails and allow users to collaborate directly—and get answers quicker.
 These features are important for team members solving a problem or working on a project because they’re collaborative in nature.

 The ability to drag and drop files is huge.
 Users can also hop into impromptu calls and share materials on the spot.
 Many intranets also integrate with popular online platforms, like Slack, so you can also centralize all of your business communication tools in one place.

 Your overall business performance will not be as successful as it could be if you do not have an efficient task management tool.
 Combining strong communication features with assignment tracking capabilities, a task management tool will transform the way staff completes the most vital aspect of your company: their jobs.

 Without a strong project management system in place, projects could be a confusing, timely process for team members who are unsure about what they should be doing.
-These issues further escalate when management doesn’t have a direct way to monitor progress, thus detaching them from the situation.
+These issues further escalate when management doesn’t have a direct way to monitor progress.

 Watch out for these symptoms:

 - Management doesn’t know the status of ongoing projects.